-- 3. In my opinion the current broad based system is simple to understand and works well.
+- 3. There is already a high level of focus and analysis on property taxes in New Zealand and our view is the current broad based system is simple to understand and works well.
 The assumption that rental property receives tax advantages is untrue.
 It is well known that the IRD have repeatedly said that property investment does not receive any tax advantages.
 A study commissioned by the New Zealand Property Investors Federation, by financial and economic consultants Morgan Wallace, shows that the marginal effective tax rate for rental property is actually higher than the majority of other assets. - 4.
 In each of the last five years NZ rental property owners have paid tax on approximately \$1.5b of rental income.
 The importance of rental properties to a local economy should not be understated.
 In addition to the provision of a home for tenants, property owners contribute significantly to their local economy by employing tradesmen and service industries such as plumbers, electricians, painters, carpet layers, property management companies.
 They do this through their spending on maintenance, upgrading properties, banking, insurance, Local Authority Rates and all the other costs which will have resulted in substantial GST payments to Inland Revenue. - 5.
 The current system provides a good balance of providing somewhat cheaper rental prices for tenants while still encouraging investment in property where yields may be low, while still contributing significantly to New Zealand's taxation requirements and local employment and property related expenses.